Gonggong (dwarf planet): Surface and spectra

 Gonggong is among the reddest trans-Neptunian objects known, especially in the visible and near-infrared.
 Its red color is unexpected for an object with a substantial amount of water ice on its surface, which are typically neutral in color, hence why Gonggong was initially nicknamed "Snow White".
 Gonggong's color implies that methane is present on its surface, although it was not directly detected in the spectrum of Gonggong due to the low signal-to-noise ratio of the data.
 The presence of methane frost would account for its color, as a result of the photolysis of methane by solar radiation and cosmic rays producing reddish organic compounds known as tholins.
 Observations of Gonggong's near-infrared spectrum in 2015 revealed an absorption feature at 2.27 μm, indicating the presence of methanol along with its irradiation products on its surface.
-Methanol is expected to brighten Gonggong's surface, although the irradiation of water ice may account for its present dark surface.

-Gonggong is large enough to be able to retain trace amounts of volatile methane on its surface, even when at its closest distance to the Sun (33.7 AU), where temperatures are higher than that of Quaoar.
+Gonggong is large enough to be able to retain trace amounts of volatile methane on its surface, even when at its closest distance to the Sun (33.2 AU), where temperatures are higher than that of Quaoar.
 In particular, the large size of Gonggong means that it is likely to retain trace amounts of other volatiles, including ammonia, carbon monoxide, and possibly nitrogen, which almost all trans-Neptunian objects lose over the course of their existence.
 Like Quaoar, Gonggong is expected to be near the mass limit at which it is able to retain those volatile materials on its surface.

-Atmosphere
+In 2022, low resolution near-infrared (0.7–5 μm) spectroscopic observations by the James Webb Space Telescope (JWST) revealed the presence of significant amounts of ethane ice (C2H6) on the surface of Gonggong, though there appears to be less ethane on Gonggong than on Sedna.
+The JWST spectra also contain evidence of presence of small amounts of carbon dioxide (CO2) complexed with either dark surface material or some ices as well as complex organics.
+On the other hand no evidence of presence of methane (CH4) and methanol (CH3OH) was found at variance with the earlier observations.